Speak with a safari expert

 There are six main camps within the park:

-• Okaukuejo Camp – the oldest of the camps in Etosha, Okaukeujo (‘the woman who has a child every year’) is famous for spectacular sightings at the floodlit waterhole, particularly of black rhino.
-This is the busiest of all the camps, both in terms of functioning as the administrative centre of the park, as well as attracting the most visitors.
+• Okaukuejo Camp – the oldest of the camps in Etosha, Okaukuejo (‘the woman who has a child every year’) is famous for spectacular sightings at the floodlit waterhole, particularly of black rhino.
+This is the busiest of all the camps, both as the park’s administrative centre and for attracting the most visitors.

 • Halali Camp – situated halfway between Okaukuejo and Namutoni, Halali offers both chalet accommodation and camping.
 The floodlit waterhole is the central feature of the camp.

-• Dolomite Camp – located in the western half of the park, this is an unfenced camp with chalets dotted in the rocks of the dolomite hills.
+• Dolomite Camp – located in the western half of the park, this unfenced camp features chalets dotted among the dolomite hills.
 No camping is allowed.

 • Onkoshi Camp – along with Dolomite Camp, Onkoshi is the second of Etosha’s more luxurious accommodation options and is entirely solar-powered.
 The camp is situated on the edge of Etosha Pan itself, and there are no campsites or self-catered accommodation options.

-• Olifantsrus Camp – a dedicated campsite without chalet accommodation, Olifantsrus is the newest of all Etosha’s camps and located in the north-western section of the park.
-The campsite sports a double-story, glass-fronted hide that looks over its manmade waterhole.
+• Olifantsrus Camp – a dedicated campsite without chalet accommodation, Olifantsrus is the newest of all Etosha’s camps and is located in the north-western section of the park.
+The campsite features a double-story, glass-fronted hide that overlooks its man-made waterhole.
 The elephant information centre bears testament to its history as an elephant abattoir during the 1980s, when elephants were culled by managers concerned about the destruction of biodiversity.
-Hence the name Olifantsrus translates as ‘elephant’s rest’.
+Hence, the name Olifantsrus translates as ‘elephant’s rest’.

 Etosha map